Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - "Show Playlist" button in playlist manager window -> opens that playlist on youtube in the browser
-- When updating playlist, use ID instead of name when looking at old playlists and desiding if they should be visible or not (playlists can be renamed, name is different but ID the same.)
+- When updating playlist, use ID instead of name when looking at old playlists and deciding if they should be visible or not (playlists can be renamed, name is different but ID the same.)
+- Update YouTube API version

 #### Thinking about
-- Keep even unstarted uploads on close?
+- Keep even not started uploads on close?
 - Change "Abort all and clear" button to not affect started uploads. users can currently not remove all not started at once and it would only be two extra click to first abort all before clearing.